List of Danny Phantom characters: Fright Knight

 The Fright Knight (voiced by Michael Dorn) is the representative of Halloween.
 He is a powerful, gruff knight who spreads terror from his winged horse, Nightmare.
-When touched by a victim, his sword, the Soul Shredder, is able to send that victim into their worst nightmare.
+Fright Knight's sword, the Soul Shredder, is able to send others into their worst nightmare via contact.

 Ghost Writer

 The Ghost Writer (voiced by Will Arnett) is an author who resides in the Ghost Zone.
-He can create anything by typing on his keyboard with the added effect of forcing everyone to speak in rhymes, a situation that can continue even upon its destruction.
+He can create anything by typing on his keyboard with the added effect of forcing everyone to speak in rhymes, which continues even after the keyboard is destroyed.

 Hotep-Ra

 Hotep-Ra (voiced by S. Scott Bullock) is the mummy-like spirit of an ancient minion of King Duulamun, an Egyptian pharaoh who resembles Tucker Foley.
 He was released from his eternal sleep when Tucker looked into the mirror at the front of Ra's sarcophagus.
 He served Tucker and helped him regain his kingdom as pharaoh, but secretly planned to take over the kingdom once it was restored.
 Deceitful and sneaky, Hotep-Ra was eventually defeated by Tucker when he realized he had been used by Hotep-Ra.